hendersonreed/hendersonreed.github.io/src/pages/recipes/tepache.md

 1. I am going to try to cut down on the amount of pineapple I need to use.
 If I can get by with 1 pineapple for a 1 gallon batch, that's cutting my costs nearly in half.

 2. Additional flavorings.
 In Mexico, I understand cloves are a traditional addition.
 For my own personal taste, I would like to try additional ginger, possibly shredded to release even more flavor.
 Also appealing are black peppercorns or chile peppers.
-Finally, a cherry tepache might be very appealing.
+Finally, sour cherries seem worth a shot.